JoelBird/joelbird.github.io/index.md

 ---

-## Setting Owner Ethereum address
+## Setting Owner Wallet address

-- The server owner must use the "Set Owner Ethereum address" command, their ethereum earnings according to the amount set with the "Set Owner Shares Percent" command will be released to this account:
+- The server owner must use the "Set Owner Wallet address" command, their wallet earnings according to the amount set with the "Set Owner Shares Percent" command will be released to this account:

 ```
-(Set Owner Ethereum Address: **ethereum address**)
+(Set Owner Wallet Address: **wallet address**)
 ```

 ---